-Hodgson House provides rest home, hospital and palliative care for a maximum of 65 residents.
-The service is owned and operated by Heritage Lifecare Limited (HLL) and managed by a care home manager who is a registered nurse with clinical and managerial experience in the delivery of aged care services.
-This person is supported by a clinical services manager.
+Carter House provides rest home, hospital and dementia care services for up to 65 residents.
+The service is operated by Heritage Lifecare Limited and managed by a care home and village manager, a clinical service manager and a quality manager.
+Residents and family spoke positively about the care provided.

-This unannounced surveillance audit was conducted against a sub-set of the relevant Health and Disability Services Standards and the providers' contract with the district health board.
-(DHB).
-The DHB also requested additional information on specific areas of service delivery and staff training, which is responded to in the body of the report.
-The audit process included review of policy and procedures, review of resident and staff files, observations and interviews with residents, managers, families and staff.
-A clinical nurse specialist for palliative care, and a community occupational therapist were interviewed on site.
-There was no general practitioner (GP) available for interview.
+This unannounced surveillance audit was conducted against the Health and Disability Services Standards and the service's contract with the district health board.
+The audit process included review of policies and procedures, review of residents' and staff files, observations and interviews with residents, family members, managers and staff.
+The general practitioner was not available for interview.